 This chat I had with Stephen is worth your time.
 We’ve given you some tips that are easy to implement, to help you stay safe.

-Robyn: Hey everyone, and welcome to the Toxic Home Transformation Summit.
+Robyn: Hey everyone.
 I’m really excited about today’s subject, because it’s something we don’t talk about enough.

 We know that laundry products have a lot of toxins in them, but if you’re like me, you might go to the health food store and try several brands of “green” detergent, only to find you’re disappointed in the performance.